 Summary – why to go to Los Haitises National Park?

-If you are still doubting if Los Haitises National Park is the right for you, have a look why it is so unique and why you shouldn’t miss this opportunity, especially if staying in Punta Cana:
+If you are still doubting if Los Haitises National Park is the right for you, have a look at why it is so unique and why you shouldn’t miss this opportunity, especially if staying in Punta Cana:

-- Los Haitises is the closest national park from Punta Cana offering wildlife, animal watching and a tropical lush environment (there is one national park which is closer but it is not as accessible and is usually just visited for Isla Saona)
+- Los Haitises is the closest national park from Punta Cana offering wildlife, animal watching and a tropical lush environment (there is one national park that is closer but it is not as accessible and is usually just visited for Isla Saona)